Authada/eEWA-Backend-Wallet/README.md

 - Checks device key proof.
 - Device key proof contains app attestation and SE attestation in the payload.

+## Changes in phase 2
+- Added wallet provider attestation to the wallet attestation in header field

 ## Signature and Key Algorithms
 Please use EC 256 bit keys and ES256 as signature algorithm for proofs.